HASSAAN-AMIN/Codeforces-Solutions/README.md

 ##  Goal

-My goal is to stay consistent, solve more problems daily, and reach higher Codeforces ratings.
+My goal is to stay consistent, solve more problems daily, and get good.
+I LIKE TO SOLVE PROBLEMS